hugcamrom/computer-infrastructure-assessment/edits.md

 Trying to Commit and push, I've encounter some difficulties.

-Remember in vi to typo : then wq enter to go out/exit
+Remember in vi to type : then wq enter to go out/exit